Support, Careers and Employability

 Work Experience and Volunteering

-The University’s Careers and Employability Service povides a wide range of resources to help you achieve your graduate ambitions.
+The University’s Skills and Employability Service povides a wide range of resources to help you achieve your graduate ambitions.
 Developing your personal skills and enhancing your employability while at university is becoming increasingly important in today’s job market.

 Bangor Employability Award